CliMA/Oceananigans.jl/docs/src/index.md

 *🌊 Fast and friendly fluid dynamics on CPUs and GPUs.*

-Oceananigans is a fast, friendly, and flexible software package for finite volume simulations the nonhydrostatic and hydrostatic Boussinesq equations on CPUs and GPUs.
-Aside from its ability to run on GPUs (wow, fast!)
+Oceananigans is a fast, friendly, flexible software package for finite volume simulations of the nonhydrostatic and hydrostatic Boussinesq equations on CPUs and GPUs.
-Oceananigans receives its powers from a flexible and intuitive user interface that makes simple numerical experiments easy, and complex, creative numerical experiments possible.
+It does run on GPUs (wow, fast!), but Oceananigans draws its true powers from a flexible user interface that makes simple simulations easy, and complex, creative simulations possible.

 Oceananigans is written in Julia by the [Climate Modeling Alliance](https://clima.caltech.edu) and heroic external collaborators.

 ## Quick install

-Oceananigans is a [registered Julia package](https://julialang.org/packages/), so the installation instructions are:
+Oceananigans is a [registered Julia package](https://julialang.org/packages/).
+So to install it,

 1. [Download Julia](https://julialang.org/downloads/);